How Much Does It Cost to Install a Backyard Putting Green in 2025?

 Number of Cuts

-Adding extra features like hills, bunkers, water hazards, dry creeks, and tee boxes can really make your backyard putting green feel like you're on a PGA course.
+Adding features such as hills, bunkers, water hazards, dry creeks, and tee boxes can help your backyard green mimic a professional course.
 But this drives the price upward.

 You'll incur extra hours billed at $50 to $100 per hour for these additions to the putting green.
-With these additional course features, plus landscaping, adding outdoor lighting, water features, outdoor seating, and a patio area, you can easily double the price of the putting green.
+With these additional course features, plus landscaping, adding outdoor lighting, water features, a storage shed, outdoor seating, and a patio area, you can easily double the price of the putting green.

 Take a look at some common landscaping and upgrade projects for a backyard putting green: